 Do you know what idioms are?
-They are words or phrases that have meanings beyond the interpretation of the word.
-In Japanese, idiomatic words are called kanyouku [慣用 句].
-In this article we will see a gigantic list of idioms in Japanese.
+These are words or phrases that have meanings beyond the interpretation of the word.
+In Japanese, idiomatic words are called Kanyouku [慣用句].
+In this article, we are going to see a gigantic list of idioms in Japanese.

-For those who live in the world of the moon, idioms are phrases or words that have hidden meanings that cannot be seen just by reading, but living the daily life and culture of the nation.
-Expressions like abandon the boat (giving up), hanging up his boots (retiring), stepping on eggs (delicate situation) and so on.
+For those who live in the world of the moon, idioms are phrases or words that have hidden meanings that cannot be seen just by reading, but by living the daily life and culture of the nation.
+Expressions such as abandon ship (give up), hang up your boots (retire), walk on eggshells (delicate situation) and so on.

 Kanyouku – Idioms

-The word Kanyouku [慣用 句] is made up of the ideograms [慣] which means getting used to it; [用] which means to use and employ; and [句] which means phrase.
+The word Kanyouku [慣用句] is composed of the characters [慣] which means to get used to; [用] which means to use and employ; and [句] which means phrase.
 Meaning that we need to get used to the fact that the expression means something other than what we read or hear.

-In English, this type of expression is called idom which in Japanese is transcribed as language [イ デ ィ オ ム].
-There are other Japanese words that refer basically to the same thing they are:
+In English this type of expression is called Idom which in Japanese is transcribed as [イディオム] language.
+There are other Japanese words that basically refer to the same thing, which are:

 - Jyukugo [熟語] – With Ideograms;